 The Kanuri began losing power in this region when the British took control in 1914.
 Nevertheless, they have remained politically active and still have much influence on the surrounding people groups.
-In fact, aspects of Kanuri culture, language, and religion have been adopted by many of the neighboring tribes.
+In fact, aspects of Kanuri culture, language and religion have been adopted by many of the neighboring tribes.

-The Kanuri are tall and very dark in appearance, with a stately, dignified look.
-This signifies their pride and appreciation for their past as rulers, as well as their present position of leadership and influence.
+The Kanuri have pride and appreciation for their past as rulers, as well as their present position of leadership and influence.
 Many Kanuri speak Hausa, Arabic, or another area language in addition to Kanuri.

 Kanuri settlements vary in size; but most contain walled-in compounds surrounding several mud or grass houses with thatched, cone-shaped roofs.
 These houses are very cool during the hot months.
 Farmland surrounds each settlement.

 Towns serve as local markets and administrative centers for the Yerwa Kanuri.
 They contain a local school and mosque.
 Attached to the mosque are smaller schools for religious teachings.

 The household (not the family itself) is an important economic unit to the Kanuri.
 The greater the number in a family, the more prestige the family head has.
 For this reason, young men are often loaned to households to help with field labor, to provide support, and to help in defending the family.
 In return, the head of the household will clothe the young man, feed him, pay his bride price, and possibly provide a bride for him.
 At that time, he will leave and start his own household.
 This type of relationship is widespread in Yerwa Kanuri society.
 The head of the household enjoys supreme loyalty.